vectordotdev/timber-ruby/README.md

 [![Build Status](https://travis-ci.org/timberio/timber-ruby.svg?branch=master)](https://travis-ci.org/timberio/timber-ruby)

 [Timber](https://timber.io) is a cloud-based logging system that integrates directly with your Ruby app to capture context and metadata without parsing.
-This produces clean, readable logs that are easier to search and use:
+This produces rich, clean, readable logs that are easier to search and use:

 1. [**Installation** - One command: `bundle exec timber install`](#installation)
 2. [**Usage** - Simple yet powerful API](#usage)